jeiloh/SDS384-Project/README.md

 Shared Micromobility Vehicle Trips https://data.austintexas.gov/Transportation-and-Mobility/Shared-Micromobility-Vehicle-Trips/7d8e-dm7r

 This dataset contains shared micromobility vehicle trip data reported to the City of Austin Transportation Department as part of the Shared Small Vehicle Mobility Systems operating rules.
+The dataset has time-related information and the the GEOID of the 2010 US Census Tract in which the trip originated and ended.

 ## References